sagar9623/Learn_CUDA/Learn_CUDA_by_Joamon.md

   1. GPU: 2MB
   2. 64-bit of BUS Width
       A. A BUS Width refers to the number of bits that can be transferred across the bus, it's a crucial specification that determines the speed and efficiency of the data transfer between the components such as CPU and RAM.
-      B., For example, you must have seen 32 32-bit or 64-bit operating systems in your 'This PC Properties', which means that your operating system is capable of transfering the data up to the bits between CPU, RAM, and other peripherals.
+      B., For example, you must have seen 32 32-bit or 64-bit operating systems in your 'This PC Properties', which means that your operating system is capable of transferring the data up to the bits between CPU, RAM, and other peripherals.
       C. A wider bus allows for faster data transfer rates, as more data can be transmitted in parallel.

   3. TMU:1 (Texture Mapping Units)